 Bitrix24 is an app specially built for small enterprises and startups.
 It is similar to Slack, but much easier and up-to-date (if that's even possible).
 The main difference is that Bitrix24 offers the ability to create plans.
 This app is encouraging project management by giving every employee an opportunity to make group video calls, share files and calendars.

-eXo Platform is an open source social solution – social intranet tool for team communication.
-It can be customized completely to fit all company's needs and requirements.
+eXo Platform is an open-source social solution – social intranet tool for team communication.
+It can be customized completely to fit all the company's needs and requirements.
 It provides stress-free collaboration, by enabling everyone to create and share files and polls, and use productivity tools set.

 StaffConnect is quite a professional app for internal communication.
 It is created to connect colleagues, encouraging two-way dialogues.
 StaffConnect helps employees to deliver and broadcast the news, share information, images, videos and updates, display results to the team, and more.
 StaffConnect also gives you the opportunity to promote an event on and offline, by linking them to relevant pages.

 Wrike is another project management and assigning tasks tool, great for internal communication.
 Wrike offers a collaboration platform, a place to start a discussion, and share files.
 Every information is transparent so everyone can comment and give their opinion.
 Wrike is not designed for keeping contact information and different charts, it is a tool specifically designed for brainstorming and delivering projects on time.